openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 	* Medtronic CareLink USB stick is the recommended option for your initial loop setup
 	* **Note** that there are now other hardware options available to communicate with the pump.
 Some positives to an alternative include better range; some negatives include having to solder and the fact that they're not documented in this set of documentation yet.
 But if you're interested, check out some of the alternatives in [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki).
 * <b>A Continuous Glucose Monitor (CGM)</b>:
- * Dexcom CGM (G4 Platinum or Platinum with Share system); a G5 can be used but at this point requires additional work to be used.
+ * Dexcom CGM (G4 Platinum or Platinum with Share system); a Dexcom G5 Mobile system
  * OR
  * Medtronic CGM (MiniMed Paradigm REAL-Time Revel or Enlite)
   * **Note** The Medtronic Minimed 530g Pump's Enlite CGM Sensors CAN be used with the older OpenAPS compatable Medtronic Pumps (Despite that pump originaly being offered with SoftSensor CGM Sensors).